foomio/k8s-proj/README.md

 In this project, I have set up a Kubernetes cluster with minikube.

-First you mustart the service with
+First you must start the service with
 ```
 minikube start
 ```